How to Share Your Feelings with Your Partner

 Identify the trigger

 Emotions don't just happen out of nowhere.
 The way you feel is often triggered or caused by something.
 Occasionally, it's easy to figure out the trigger.
-At other times, there may be more than one event involved.
+Other times, more than one event may be involved.

 Analyze connections